MellonNet/mln-backend-emulator/integrations.md

 Api-Token: API_TOKEN

 {
-  "progress": int,
+  "award": int,
 }
 ```

-Since every access token has an associated client, the handler will be able to look up the correct `IntegrationMessage` using the provided client and progress.
+Since every access token has an associated client, the handler will be able to look up the correct `IntegrationMessage` using the provided access token and progress.

 ## The Robot Chronicles